 An interview was conducted with the resident’s physician on 03/17/2016 who stated during the interview “that he would have expected nurses to contact him to inform him when [the resident’s anticoagulant medication order had] expired” and that the resident did not have any current prophylactic anticoagulant ordered especially as the resident is non-weight-bearing, non-ambulatory and totally dependent on the staff for care.”

 When interviewed that day, the physician “was also unaware that [the resident’s] staples had not been removed within 14 days, having been in place from his admission on 02/02/2016 until 03/02/2016.”

 Momence Illinois Nursing Home Abuse Lawyers

-If you believe that your parent, grandparent or spouse suffered abuse, mistreatment or neglect while residing at Momence Meadows Nursing and Rehabilitation Center, call the law offices of Rosenfeld Injury Lawyers now.
+If you believe that your parent, grandparent or spouse suffered abuse, mistreatment or neglect while residing at Momence Meadows Nursing and Rehabilitation Center, call the law offices of Rosenfeld Injury Lawyers LLC now.
 Our reputable Illinois attorneys provide legal representation to victims of abuse, neglect, and mistreatment.